tomaspalaoro/clima_solid/README.md

 This project includes unit tests.
 In 'login_test.dart', email and password validation, successful submission flow, and error handling are tested.
 In 'weather_test.dart', behavior is checked for both success and failure when fetching weather data.
-JSON deserialization from the OpenWeatherMap API is also tested.
+The JSON response from the OpenWeatherMap API is also tested for correct deserialization.

 ## Notes